assimilatereality/assimilatereality.github.io/_posts/2025-12-23-systems-thinking.md

 In the simplified mental models we build, effects are usually proportional to causes.
 Push twice as hard, get twice the movement.
 But complex systems violate this constantly.
 A tiny configuration change in a peripheral service triggers a cascade that brings down your entire microservice architecture.

-I've seen teams spend days hunting for major failures—database outages, network saturation, resource exhaustion—when the actual cause was a minor config change three layers deep in the service dependency graph.
+I've seen teams spend days, sometimes weeks, hunting for major failures—database outages, network saturation, resource exhaustion—when the actual cause was a minor config change three layers deep in the service dependency graph.
 The disproportionality between cause and effect makes straightforward troubleshooting nearly impossible.

 This isn't just a technical challenge.
 Our mental models implicitly assume proportionality.
 When that assumption breaks, our standard diagnostic approaches fail.